aloistr/swisseph/readme.md

 	fad0f432ae18c330f9e14915fbf8960a  de431.eph
 	a7b2a5b8b2ebed52ea4da2304958053b  de441.eph

+or from https://ephe.scryr.io/jpl/  which is a web space provided by  Phillip McCabe

-## Asteroid files for all available numbered asteroids (more than 620'000)
+## Asteroid files for all available numbered asteroids (more than 760'000)

 Each file covers 600 years, from 1500 - 2099.
 They are organized in folders of 1000 files each, available in Alois' public Dropbox area in folder 'all_ast' with this link:

 https://www.dropbox.com/scl/fo/y3naz62gy6f6qfrhquu7u/h?rlkey=ejltdhb262zglm7eo6yfj2940&dl=0

+or from https://ephe.scryr.io/ the web space provided by Phillip McCabe

 The total volume was 29 Gb in September 2023.